qiuyue1993/Notes/CVPR2020/Reading list.md

 - Normalized and Geometry-Aware Self-Attention Network for Image Captioning

+Abstract: We improve Self-attention (SA) from two aspects to promote the performance of image captioning.

+Method: First, we propose Normalized Self-Attention (NSA), a reparameterization of SA that brings the benefits of normalization inside SA.
+Second, to compensate for the major limit of Transformer that it fails to model the geometry structure of the input objects, we propose a class of Geometry-aware Self-Attention (GSA) that extends SA to explicitly and efficiently consider the relative geometry relations between the objects in the image.

+Results: We extensively evaluate our proposals on MS-COCO image captioning dataset and superior results are achieved when comparing to state-of-the-art approaches.
+Further experiments on three challenging tasks, i.e. video captioning, machine translation, and visual question answering, show the generality of our methods.

 - Meshed-Memory Transformer for Image Captioning

 - Better Captioning With Sequence-Level Exploration